nd-nuclear-theory/am/INSTALL.md

    % pip install --user .
    ~~~~~~~~~~~~~~~~

+However, this installation requires compiling C++ code.
+If you are on an HPC
+cluster, make sure you have loaded the appropriate modules for whatever compiler
+you wish to use.

-However, if GSL is not installed systemwide (e.g., in `/usr/local`), note that
+Moreover, the code requires the GSL library.
+If GSL is not installed systemwide
+(e.g., in `/usr/local`), compilation will fail, with an error such as `fatal
+error: gsl/gsl_sf_coupling.h: No such file or directory`.
+If you are on an HPC
-you may first need to set `CFLAGS` and/or `LDFLAGS` so that distutils/pip can
+cluster, you may need to load an appropriate module).
+Then you will need to set
+`CFLAGS` and/or `LDFLAGS` so that distutils/pip can find GSL, wherever it
-find GSL, e.g.:
+happens to be installed, e.g.:

    ~~~~~~~~~~~~~~~~
    % env CFLAGS="-I$GSL_DIR/include -L$GSL_DIR/lib" pip install -v --user .
    ~~~~~~~~~~~~~~~~

-If installation was successful, you should be able to import the `am` module without error:
+If installation was successful, you should then be able to import the `am`
+module, from within your Python interpreter, without error:

    ~~~~~~~~~~~~~~~~
    >>> import am